 NO!
-The law just says that you must be changing your name and gender in good faith and not for fraudulent purposes.
-For more information on this, see our Forms and Hearing Guides.
+The law just says that you have to be changing your name and gender in good faith and not for fraudulent purposes.
+For more information on this, see our Form and Hearing Guide.

 How do I start the process of a name and gender change?